pvomelveny/website/src/index.md

 # About Me

-My name is Patrick O'Melveny and my pronouns are (he/him/his).
+My name is Patrick O'Melveny, my pronouns are he/him/his.
-I'm currently a second year masters student at San Francisco State University, working on my thesis project under Dusty Ross.
+I'm currently a second year masters student at San Francisco State University, working on my thesis project under [Dusty Ross](https://sites.google.com/view/rossd).

-Aliquam erat volutpat.
-Morbi at velit ligula.
-Mauris non scelerisque justo.
-Cras eget condimentum massa.
-Fusce rhoncus nisl in aliquam cursus.
-Curabitur eu interdum magna.
-Sed ut tristique massa.
-Nulla id urna felis.
-Curabitur quam lorem, tincidunt id neque a, auctor eleifend neque.
-Cras fermentum eget leo nec ullamcorper.
-Maecenas volutpat tortor tortor, quis tincidunt elit semper feugiat.
-Praesent porta nulla id odio luctus, a volutpat sapien fringilla.
-Cras lacinia consequat ligula, quis interdum ipsum.
+I am intersted in Algebraic Geometry, Combinatorics and their intersections.

-Ut eu tincidunt nulla.
-Donec malesuada turpis eget mi lobortis, sit amet pretium odio interdum.
-Nunc dolor urna, tristique vel pellentesque sit amet, maximus sit amet velit.
-Morbi accumsan eget massa a maximus.
-Nunc semper, massa quis rutrum vehicula, lacus lacus dignissim libero, quis ullamcorper risus sem sed mi.
-Praesent dictum dignissim semper.
-Sed ipsum felis, pharetra in dolor at, tincidunt blandit augue.
-Interdum et malesuada fames ac ante ipsum primis in faucibus.
+I am applying to Ph.D. programms in mathematics for the 2022-2023 academic year.